 The following questions are the ones most frequently asked about CCSA’s Issues of Substance conference.
 If you do not find the answer to your question here or elsewhere on the conference website, please contact us and we will be happy to assist you.

-CCSA will be adding additional questions and answers on a regular basis leading up to the conference.
+CCSA will be adding more questions and answers on a regular basis leading up to the conference.

 Who should attend CCSA’s Issues of Substance?

-- Addiction specialists (e.g., health professionals, treatment providers, clinical staff, counsellors, social workers)
+- Substance use specialists (e.g., health professionals, treatment providers, clinical staff, counsellors, social workers)

 - Allied professionals (e.g., hospital staff, law enforcement personnel, correctional workers)

-- Public health professionals (e.g., public health nurses, health promotion program staff)
+- Primary care and public health professionals (e.g., public health nurses, health promotion program staff)

-- People with lived or living experience and their families
+- People with lived or living experience of substance use and their families and their friends

 What should I wear to CCSA’s Issues of Substance?